 Square has recently released Square Register for Businesses and Square Card Case for consumers.
 Square Register aims to squeeze out the traditional cash register.
 The software application for the iPad eliminates the costs of credit card equipment and monthly fees from credit card transaction companies.
 There is also no minimum fee per transaction.
 Other advantages are that Square Register is more portable than traditional registers and offers in-depth analytic data on traffic trends and costumer buying habits.

 Square Card Case is available to consumers at any participating merchant location but is not available through the App Store.
 Users can make a digital collection of “cards” for all of their favorite participating locations.
 Consumers who use the Card Case will have access to a daily feed on offers and products from the places they shop, data on their purchase history, receipts for each purchase, a map of where the companies are located, and contact information for each location.
 Customers will be able to check in at restaurants and any food they order will be added to their tab on Square.
 They will later receive a text message notifying them of the charge.
-The App is available on the iPhone and will be released for Andriod soon.
+The App is available on the iPhone and will be released for Android soon.

 Will Square take over credit card processing for small businesses?
+Choose a merchant service provider wisely.
 Although many are already claiming that it will, it is a bit too early to say for sure.
 It would not be surprising, because the company seems to have a good handle on the market.
 It could not have introduced its products at a better time, and has reacted well to feedback from consumers and competitors.
 Square is continuously advancing its applications and developing more convenient and innovative ways to process credit cards.
 It is undeniable that applications like the ones offered by Square have a place in our environment.
 They offer new advantages over traditional methods to both businesses and consumers.
 However, Square will not be alone for long.
 There will soon be similar cell phone apps launched, such as Google’s NFC-Powered Digital Wallet.
 Only time will tell what will come of credit card payment at small businesses.